Polarization Signals from Axion-Photon Resonant Conversion in Neutron Star Magnetosphere: Conclusion and discussion

 \section{Conclusion and discussion}

-The linear polarization signal induced by the axion-photon mixing in the strong magnetic field environment around the compact stars can serve as a powerful probe to explore the properties of axions, without relying on axion as cosmological dark matter.
 Although it is generally believed that the excessively strong magnetic field may suppress the axion-photon mixing via the vacuum polarization effect, we demonstrate that strong mixing arising from resonant photon-axion conversion can still take place in the neutron star magnetosphere when the plasma is taken into consideration.
-Specially, we employ the linear polarization signals observed in the optical band from neutron stars 4U 0142+61, PSR B0531+21, and PSR B0656+14 to constrain the axion-photon coupling $g_{a \gamma}$.
-We find the resonance effect always dominates the conversion whenever present, with dependencies on photon energy and related neutron star parameters.
+By studying neutron star signals in different bands, we find the resonance effect always dominates the conversion whenever present.
 Lower photon energy and plasma density impose stronger restrictions on $g_{a \gamma}$ in the lower axion mass region, while a strong plasma effect allows to study heavier axions.
-For instance, the optical linear polarization of 4U 0142+61 provides constraints of $g_{a\gamma} \lesssim 3 \times 10^{-12} \;\mathrm{GeV}^{-1}$ for $m_a \lesssim 10^{-8}$ eV.
-The constraint for $m_a \lesssim 3\times 10^{-10}$~eV arises from the plasma-vaccum resonance only and is independent of the axion mass.
-At a plasma density $10^{4}$ times the GJ model, the axion mass up to $10^{-3}$ eV can be also probed at a coupling near an order of magnitude below the current limit.
+The polarization signal of neutron stars opens a new window to the exploration of axion-photon coupling near an magnitude below the current limit, without relying on axion as cosmological dark matter.